-Search queries are getting longer, complex, and multimodal, and your potential customers are getting their answers before they ever visit a website.
+Search queries are getting longer, more complex, and more multimodal, and your potential customers are getting their answers before they ever visit a website.

 So if your current agency is still talking about “ranking number one for your target keywords,” they’re optimizing for a search landscape that’s disappearing.
-The agencies that understand this shift aren’t just adding “AI optimization” to their service lists.
-Instead, they’re reimagining how brands establish authority and visibility in an AI-mediated world.
+The ones that understand this shift aren’t just adding “AI optimization” to their service lists; they’re reimagining how brands establish authority and visibility in an AI-mediated world.

-It’s time to partner with agencies that understand how Generative Engine Optimization actually works, and can engineer relevance across every platform where your customers discover information.
+It’s time to partner with agencies that understand how GEO actually works, and can engineer relevance across every platform where your customers discover information.

 “SEO still matters.
 Higher rankings improve your chances of AI Overview citations.
 And if you can rank high and get cited, you’re more likely to be featured prominently in the AI Overview.